timshim/MightyTabBar/README.md

 * Testing! 😅
 * Refactor to use SwiftUI

-As always, if you like where this project is going, please feel free to suggest new features and maybe even contribute if you can!
+As always, if you like where this project is going, please feel free to suggest new features, fixes, improvements and maybe even contribute if you can!

 <!-- TABLE OF CONTENTS -->